1073rajan/Diabetes/README.md

 - Run the Jupyter notebook or Python script to train the model and make predictions.

 ## Results
-Our model achieved an accuracy of X% on the test set, demonstrating its effectiveness in predicting breast cancer.
+Our model achieved an accuracy of X% on the test set, demonstrating its effectiveness in predicting Diabetes.
 Further details on performance metrics and visualization of results can be found in the project documentation.

 ## Usage